ANGSD-wrapper/angsd-wrapper/README.md

 angsd-wrapper
 ```

-### Configuration files
+## Configuration files

 For each of the methods `angsd-wrapper` has, there is a config file for it.
 The configuration files hold variables used by the `wrappers`.
 This is where you need to modify and save the variables (i.e. specify filepaths of indexed BAM files/CRAM files,  FASTA files, sample lists, etc.) to suit your samples before running angsd-wrapper with a specified method.

 The default config files can be found in the `Configuration_Files` directory.
 You will need to modify them to suit your samples.
-Please refer to the config files or the [wiki](https://github.com/arundurvasula/angsd-wrapper/wiki) to see what each variable is used for and how they should be specified.
+Please refer to the config files or the [wiki](https://github.com/mojaveazure/angsd-wrapper/wiki) to see what each variable is used for and how they should be specified.
 If you run `angsd-wrapper` without any arguments, it will spit out a usage message.

+## Futher Information

+For more information about ANGSD-wrapper, the methods used in ANGSD-wrapper, and a comprehensive tutorial, please see the [wiki](https://github.com/mojaveazure/angsd-wrapper/wiki).

 ## Dependencies
 This package requires the following dependencies to work: